michaelfelsenthal/student-showcase/student-work/michael-felsenthal/readme.md

 ![Picture1  LinkedIn](https://user-images.githubusercontent.com/98423511/153808560-74cb8485-b2ed-40b9-b7cc-f29b13fc866c.png)

-I am currently enroleld in a comprehensive technical and marketing communications course in Our Best Words (OBW).
+I recently completed a comprehensive technical and marketing communications course in Our Best Words (OBW).

 My goal is to pivot into a career in technical communications.